mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-engine-interfaces-executioncontext.markdown

 title: sqlalchemy.engine.interfaces ExecutionContext Example Code
 category: page
 slug: sqlalchemy-engine-interfaces-executioncontext-examples
-sortorder: 500031026
+sortorder: 500031027
 toc: False
 sidebartitle: sqlalchemy.engine.interfaces ExecutionContext
 meta: Example code for understanding how to use the ExecutionContext class from the sqlalchemy.engine.interfaces module of the SQLAlchemy project.

-ExecutionContext is a class within the sqlalchemy.engine.interfaces module of the SQLAlchemy project.
+`ExecutionContext` is a class within the `sqlalchemy.engine.interfaces` module of the SQLAlchemy project.

 ## Example 1 from databases